Channel crossings continue as fresh deal struck with France

 Further measures signed off earlier in Paris by Home Secretary Suella Braverman and French interior minister Gerald Darmanin include drones and night vision equipment to help officers detect crossings, as well as stepping up surveillance around ports to prevent migrants entering the UK in lorries, with more CCTV and sniffer dogs.

-A Home Office policy paper detailing the agreement said the “activity will begin with immediate effect”, with the rise in French officers on beach patrols taking place “in the next five months”.
+The “activity will begin with immediate effect”, a Home Office policy paper detailing the agreement said, with the rise in French officers on beach patrols taking place “in the next five months”.

-Rishi Sunak said the move would contribute to his efforts to “grip illegal migration”, and that he was “confident” numbers would come down over time.
+The Prime Minister told broadcasters ahead of the G20 summit in Bali: “I’m confident that we can get the numbers down.

-Speaking to reporters travelling with him to Indonesia for the G20 summit, the Prime Minister added that he had spent more time working on the issue than any other, except the autumn statement, since entering No 10.
+“But I also want to be honest with people that it isn’t a single thing that will magically solve this.
+We can’t do it overnight.

 More than 1,800 migrants arrived in the UK over the weekend marking the first Channel crossings in November after an 11-day hiatus amid bad weather.